msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

 {% endhighlight %}

-We also want to have a token table so we can store tokens assigned to users after login. `token` itself will be varchar(32) since we will using `BigInteger(130, secureRandom).toString(32)` for generating tokens. `expire_at` will be given as one day by default and `user_id` is the user which is token is assigned.
+We also want to have a token table so we can store tokens assigned to users after login. `token` itself will be varchar(32) since we will be using `BigInteger(130, secureRandom).toString(32)` for generating tokens. `expire_at` will be given as plus one day by default and `user_id` is the token owner.

 {% highlight sql %}
 CREATE TABLE token (